raysan5/raylib/FAQ.md

 ### How can I lean to use raylib?
 Is there some official documentation or tutorials?

-raylib does not provide an "standard" API reference documentation like other libraries, all the raylib functionality is exposed in a simple [cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html).
-Most of the functions are self-explanatori and the required parameters are very intuitive.
-It's also highly recommended to take a look to [`raylib.h`](https://github.com/raysan5/raylib/blob/master/src/raylib.h) file header or even also the source code, that is very clean and organized, intended for teaching.
+raylib does not provide a "standard" API reference documentation like other libraries, all the raylib functionality is exposed in a simple [cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html).
+Most of the functions are self-explanatory and the required parameters are very intuitive.
+It's also highly recommended to take a look at [`raylib.h`](https://github.com/raysan5/raylib/blob/master/src/raylib.h) file header or even also the source code.
+It is very clean and organized, intended for teaching.

 raylib also provides a big [collection of examples](https://www.raylib.com/examples.html), to showcase the multiple functionality usage (+120 examples).
 Examples are categorized by the internal module functionality and also define an estimated level of difficulty to guide the users checking them.